rikhuijzer/SIRUS.jl/paper/paper.md

  if X[i, :nodes] < 2.0 then 0.107 else 0.034 +
  if X[i, :year] ≥ 1966.0 & X[i, :age] < 38.0 then 0.0 else 0.001 +
  if X[i, :year] < 1959.0 & X[i, :nodes] ≥ 2.0 then 0.0 else 0.003
-and 2 classes: [0.0, 1.0].
+and 2 classes: [0, 1].
-Note: showing only the probability for class 1.0 since class 0.0 has
+Note: showing only the probability for class 1 since class 0 has
       probability 1 - p.
 ```

-This shows that the model contains 8 rules.
+The output shows that the model contains 8 rules.
 The first rule, for example, can be interpreted as:

 _If the number of detected axillary nodes is lower than 8, then take 0.156, otherwise take 0.031._